akshar-raaj/polls-phoenix/README.md

 - Controller Functions take two arguments: connection and parameters
 - Views take a single argument: assigns
 - Pipelines allow a set of Plugs to be applied to differet sets of routes
+- Scopes enable us to segregate the routes
+- Once a route matches, Phoenix applies all the plugs defined in all the piplines associated with the scope

 # Polls